pkp/pkp-docs/learning-ojs/en/settings-website.md

 - **Page Footer**: Enter any images, text or HTML code that you'd like to appear at the bottom of your website.

 - **Sidebar**: This allows you to move different blocks in or out of the sidebar in the reader interface.
+You can also create a custom block using the [Custom Block plugin](./settings-website.md#custom-block-plugin)

 ### Advanced